-The Master of Philosophy (M.Phil.) is a postgraduate research degree awarded by universities in Europe and world-wide.
-In contrast to other Master degrees such as the Master of Science or Master of Arts, the Master of Philosophy is often awarded for people while pursuing a Ph.D.
+The Master of Philosophy (M.Phil. degree) is a postgraduate research degree awarded by universities worldwide.
+In contrast to other Master’s degrees, such as the Master of Science or Master of Arts, the Master of Philosophy is often awarded to people while pursuing a Ph.D.

 Can you handle the weather in Norway?